parvez/network_scanner/README.md

 ## Features

 - Scans the local network based on a user-defined IP range.
-- Uses user-provided MAC address to device mapping for easy identification.
+- Uses user-provided MAC address-to-device mapping for easy identification.
+- Supports multiple IP ranges from different subnets.
 - Automatically updates the list of devices on a periodic basis.
 - Displays the total number of devices currently identified on the network.

 ## Installation through HACS

-Once this integration is merged into HACS then you can install the network_scanner integration by searching for it there in HA instance.

-Until then you will have to add this repository manually:

-Go to HACS -> 3 dot menu -> Custom Repositories:-

-Paste https://github.com/parvez/network_scanner into Repository field and select Integration

-Now you should be able to find it in HACS as normal.
+To install the network_scanner integration using HACS:

+1. Open Home Assistant, go to **HACS > Integrations**.
+2. Search for **Network Scanner** and install it.
+3. After installation, add the necessary configuration to your `configuration.yaml` (see below).
+4. Restart Home Assistant.

 ## Manual Installation

-To install this integration, copy the `network_scanner` directory into the `custom_components` directory of your Home Assistant installation.
+To install this integration manually:

+1. Copy the `network_scanner` directory into the `custom_components` directory of your Home Assistant installation.
+2. Add the configuration to your `configuration.yaml`.
+3. Restart Home Assistant.

 ## Configuration

-Configure the integration through the Home Assistant UI:
+### Option 1: Through Home Assistant UI

-1. Navigate to Configuration > Integrations.
+1. Navigate to **Configuration > Integrations**.
-2. Click on the `+ Add Integration` button.
+2. Click the **+ Add Integration** button.
-3. Search for "Network Scanner" and select it.
+3. Search for **Network Scanner** and select it.
 4. Enter the desired IP range for the network scan, e.g., `192.168.1.1-254` or use the CIDR notation like `192.168.1.0/24`.
 5. Optionally, provide MAC address to device mapping in the format in `configuration.yaml`:
    - MAC address (e.g., `bc:14:14:f1:81:1b`)